 - 10 Juniper berries

-1 Sprinkle salt and pepper on the ribs.
-Put ribs, sauerkraut, onion, and wine into a large saucepan.
+3 Add sauerkraut, wine, juniper berries, caraway seeds: Add the sauerkraut and wine to the pot.
 Add just enough water to cover the ribs.
-(Optional) Add 10 juniper berries and a sprinkle of carraway seed to taste.
+Add 10 juniper berries and a sprinkle of carraway seed to taste.

 Serve with boiled potatoes.
 Delicious with ketchup which creates a sweet contrast to the sour sauerkraut, or you can use whole grain mustard.